Resonance7/HIGH-ALTITUDE-ROCKET-AVIONIC-AGM-V2/README.md

 # HIGH-ALTITUDE-ROCKET-AVIONIC-AGM-V2
-Atmel 2560 based 4 layer PCB Features: *pressure sensor *accel. sensor *gps *RF (lora) *Special power circuits *High amp. pyro channels *Micro sd for logging *Additional servo and uart pins
+Atmel 2560 based 4 layer PCB Features: *pressure sensor *accel. sensor *gps *RF (lora) *Special power circuits *High amp. pyro channels *Micro sd for logging *Additional servo, uart and I2C pins.

 It was born as proof that rocket avionics can be developed with Atmel microcontroller.